-After Grandma passed away, I asked one of her daughters, Mary Ann Penn, how old she was when my grandfather, Harry LaHood, died.
-My aunt told me that she was 12-years-old.
-At the time of my grandfather’s death in 1957, Grandma still had 3 of her 6 children at home with her: Dick (17-years-old), Mary Ann (12-years-old), and Joy (5-years-old).
-Grandma Ceil never remarried.
+After Grandma passed away, I asked one of her daughters, my aunt Mary Ann Penn, how old she was when her dad, Harry LaHood, died.
+My aunt told me that she was 12 years old.
+At the time of her dad’s death in 1957, her mom (my Grandma) still had three of her six children at home with her: Dick (17 years old), Mary Ann (12 years old), and Joy (5 years old).
+Her mom never remarried.

 The one exception among all of Grandma’s children was Mary Ann.
 She exercised heroic patience and restraint when she dealt with her mother.
 Of course, anyone who is familiar with my Aunt Mary Ann would immediately know what I’m talking about.
 She is, and always has been, patient and kind with everyone she comes into contact with.